chmp/ipytest/Readme.md

    Note that local test files are [imported by pytest][pytest-import-docs] and fall under the same restriction as other modules.
-To test the most recent version of the tests the corresponding modules need to be reloaded as well.
+To test the most recent version of the tests, the corresponding modules need to be reloaded as well.
    For example by configuring `ipytest` with `ipytest.autoconfig(force_reload="test_*")`, when not using packages, or `ipytest.autoconfig(force_reload="tests")`, when using packages.